ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 registration process allows for UUIDs to be one of the URNs with the lowest minting cost.

-Many things have changed in the time since UUIDs were originally created.
+Furthermore, many things have changed in the time since UUIDs were originally created.
 Modern applications have a need to create and utilize UUIDs as the primary identifier for a variety of different items in complex computational systems, including but not limited to database keys, file names, machine or system